• Key supplier to the NHS

 Focusing on the common rehabilitation scenarios listed above, there are three key features you should consider when choosing a chair.

-This is ideal in the early stages of recovery.
-When someone still feels very unwell and spends most of their day sitting unable to move much, tilt-in-space helps to easily reposition them.
+Tilt-in-space is ideal for the early stages of recovery.
+When someone still feels very unwell and spends most of their day sitting unable to move much, tilt-in-space is used to easily reposition them.

 Regular repositioning is crucial!